Inference in Linear Dyadic Data Models with Network Spillovers: Introduction

 In this paper, we first argue that such an assumption does not hold in many applications using dyadic data where dyads may be indirectly connected along a network.\footnote{This is a concrete class of applied examples where the assumption fails.
-The possibility that cross-sectional dependence in dyadic data might be more extensive than assumed has been pointed out by \citet{Cameron_and_Miller-2014wp}.} Figure \ref{fig:ExampleOfTradeNetwork} (A) presents a simple example in the context of international trade.
-That is, it is completely possible that Canada-U.S. and France-Germany trades might be correlated along unobservables because they have many indirect connections (in the figure, through Canada trading with China which then trades with France).\footnote{Such spillovers could be rationalized as individual-level unobserved heterogeneity: e.g., an unmeasured export orientation of an economy and unmodeled tastes for consumption in the literature of international trade (see \citet{Graham-2020b} and references therein for details).} This implies that the use of dyadic-robust variance estimators may be inappropriate for inference in linear models with dyadic data when spillovers exist along a network.
+The possibility that cross-sectional dependence in dyadic data might be more extensive than assumed has been pointed out by \citet{Cameron_and_Miller-2014wp} and \cite{cranmerdemarais}.} Figure \ref{fig:ExampleOfPolNetwork} presents a simple example in the context of politicians in Congress, whose votes or decisions depend on their seating neighbors.
+It is completely possible that behavior across dyads $(A,B)$ and $(C,D)$ might be correlated along unobservables because they have many indirect connections (in the figure, through $A$ sitting next to $B$, who sits next to $C$).\footnote{We expand on these examples in the next section.
+Such spillovers could be further rationalized as individual-level unobserved heterogeneity: e.g., an unmeasured preference for voting Yes, or a preference for trading with a certain country (see \citet{Graham-2020b} and references therein for details).} We show that such spillovers invalidate the assumptions for consistency of existing ``dyadic-robust" variance estimators through generating interdependence, implying that they are biased for the true asymptotic variance when dyads may be correlated even when they do not share a common unit.